sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 ### Archive old and unused channels

-To keep the Sourcegrpah workspace on Slack organized, easy to navigate, and up to date, archive channels when they are no longer needed.
+To keep the Sourcegraph workspace on Slack organized, easy to navigate, and up to date, archive channels when they are no longer needed.
 First, send a final message in the channel notifying its members that you are going to archive the channel, allow 24 hours for any objections, then archive the channel.

 ## Channel lists by department